 - Did the vehicle belong to you or someone else?

 - Did the prescription medication belong to a family member or friend who had been in the vehicle before you were?

 - Is the state trying to use a statement that you made to the police before you were read your Miranda warnings?

-Mr. Dimeas has over25 years of experience handling Prescription Drug Possession cases throughout the Chicago metropolitan area.
-He is available 24 hours a day, seven days a week to discuss the particular facts of your case and to begin working on your case immediately to resolve your case in a successful way that allows you to go on with your life without a criminal record on your background.
+Mr. Dimeas has over-26 years of experience handling Prescription Drug Possession cases throughout the Chicago metropolitan area.
+James Dimeas is available 24-hours a day, seven days a week to discuss the particular facts of your case and to begin working on your case immediately to resolve your case in a successful way that allows you to go on with your life without a criminal record on your background.
 Contact Chicago Prescription Drug Possession lawyer James Dimeas anytime for a free and confidential consultation for your case.
-James Dimeas can always be reached at 847-807-7405.
+You can always speak to James Dimeas personally by calling 847-807-7405.